hyena/spindizzy_boards/README.md

 ----
 This is a cute little demo, but the next step is probably to make it a periodic task that feeds or populates some web-app.

+There's rather a lot to do:
+ [] Atom integration for rss readers
+ [] Twitter integration
+ [] Mastodon integration
+ [] Re-architect the app into a json exposing endpoint with a react front-end [] Posts should be saved historically in a SQLAlchemy database [] The app should give a grace period to a new or edited post before sending out alerts so that deletes or multiple edits don't spam followers

 Acknowledgements
 ----------------